-Assisted Listening Devices: Please refer to the Disabled Guest Services section in this guide for more information.
+Assisted Listening Devices: Please refer to the Accessibility Services section in this guide for more information.

-ATMs: Automated Teller Machines are available throughout Wrigley Field for our fans' convenience.
-Locations include: inside Gates D, F, and K; on first and third base ramps to the Upper Deck; on the Upper Deck Patio; near the Mezzanine Suites; and on ramps in the Bleachers and near the Budweiser Bleacher Suite.
-All ATMs are either PNC Bank or Bank of America.
-Please refer to the Amenities Map in this guide for locations.
+ATMs: Wintrust automated teller machines are available throughout Wrigley Field for our fans' convenience.
+Locations include: inside Gate F and D; on first and third base ramps to the Upper Deck; on the Jack Daniel's Patio; in the DraftKings Fantasy Sports Zone and in the Budweiser Bleachers near the stairwells and on the ramp.

 Babies/Toddlers Tickets: Please refer to the Children's Tickets section in this guide for information.

-Baby Changing Areas: Baby changing tables are available throughout Wrigley Field in nearly every restroom facility and in the First Aid office.
-The First Aid office is located on the first base side of the main concourse.
-Please ask an Ambassador for directions to the nearest restroom or refer to the Amenities Map in this guide for locations.
+Baby Changing Areas: Baby changing tables are available throughout Wrigley Field in most restroom facilities and in the First Aid office.
+The First Aid office is located behind home plate on the main concourse on the third-base side of Gate F.

-Bag Check: Each entry gate has designated bag check lines for all patrons carrying items which need inspection.
-All other patrons can use the express lines.
-All bags, purses and containers will be searched prior to entry.
-Luggage and strollers can be claim checked at Fan Services on the main concourse behind home plate.
+Bag Inspection: Each entry gate has designated bag check lines for all guests carrying items which need inspection.
+All other guests can use the express lines.
+All bags, purses and containers are subject to inspection prior to entry and should not exceed 16" x 16" x 8" inches.
+For more information, visit Cubs.com/Security.

 Batting Practice Schedule: Batting practice is scheduled to begin approximately two hours before each home game.
 Times are approximate and subject to change without prior notification and at the discretion of either team.
-Gates open two hours prior to game time.
+Gates open two hours prior to scheduled game time unless otherwise specified.

-Bicycle Parking: The Cubs offer a courtesy bike valet service for all Cubs home games.
-Sponsored by SRAM and World Bicycle Relief, the bike valet is located on Clark Street, north of The Cubs Store.
+Bicycle Parking: The Cubs offer a courtesy bike valet service for all Cubs home games located will be located in the alley just north of the main entrance for the CTA Red Line stop on Addison Street, easily accessible from Sheffield Avenue.
 Bicycles are claim checked and secured during the game.
 The courtesy valet opens two hours prior to each game's scheduled start time, and closes one hour after the game ends.
 Fans are allowed to bring bicycle helmets into the park to be stored under their seat.
-Fans may also claim check their bicycle helmets at the Fan Services booth.

-Birthday Greetings: Please refer to the Scoreboard Greetings section in this guide for information.
+Birthday Greetings: Please refer to the Video Board Messages section in this guide for information.

 Box Office: Please refer to the Ticket Sales section in this guide for information.

 Brickhouse, Jack: In honor of legendary Hall of Fame Cubs broadcaster Jack Brickhouse (1916-1998), his famous phrase, "Hey Hey" is now affixed to both foul poles.
-Jack Brickhouse was the Chicago Cubs broadcaster from 1948-1981.
+Jack Brickhouse was the Cubs broadcaster from 1948-1981.

-Budweiser Bleachers: The bleacher entrance to Wrigley Field is located at the corner of Waveland Ave. and Sheffield Ave.
-Please note that bleacher seating is general admission and is on a first-come, first-served basis.
-Early arrival is suggested for better seating.
-(Gates open 2 hours prior to first pitch.)
+Budweiser Bleachers: The bleacher entrance to Wrigley Field is located at the corner of Waveland and Sheffield avenues.
+Please note for the regular season Budweiser Bleacher seating is general admission and is on a first-come, first-served basis.
+Early arrival is suggested for better seat selection.

 Cameras/Video Equipment: Visitors are welcome to bring video and still cameras into the ballpark; however, tripods are not allowed in the seating areas.
 Recordings may be used for personal viewing only.
 Any other use, distribution or commercial use is prohibited.
 Fans may not distribute any copyrighted game information without permission of the Chicago Cubs.